 Beckey Couloir on Glacier Peak

-This route is for the experts only. thousands of feet of snow and ice nearing 60 degrees lead straight up the north face of Glacier Peak.
-Once at the top of the couloir, a few rock pitches up to 5.7 climbing is required to gain the summit.
+This route is for the experts only.
+Thousands of feet of snow and ice nearing 60 degrees lead straight up the north face of Glacier Peak.
+Once near the top of the couloir, 5-7 rock pitches up to 5.7 climbing is required to gain the summit.
 Not only is the climb hard but the approach can also be a pain.
 Views of this route from Granite Peak West are superb.

-This line may be unclimbed.
-With no information available from what I can tell, a first ascent might be possible.
+This line has been climbed only a few times with the first ascent by Loren Rausch.
 This line appears to slightly exceed 50 degrees in steepness and follows a direct but narrow line directly to the summit plateau.
 Best approach is via Moon Lake and is best climbed in June to middle of July.
 Views of this line from Mount Rearguard are amazing.

 Mount Wood North Face